 Replacing your hybrid tulips every few years may seem a small price to pay for their bright spring flowers.
-But many gardeners are happy to find woodland tulip plants (Tulipa sylvestris), a type of tulip that naturalizes readily in appropriate sites.
+Many gardeners are happy to find woodland tulip plants (Tulipa sylvestris) though, a type of tulip that naturalizes readily in appropriate sites.
 What are woodland tulips?
 These are 16th century heirloom plants with bright yellow flowers perfect for wildflower meadows as well as garden beds.
 For information about growing woodland tulips, including tips on woodland tulip care, read on.

 What are Woodland Tulips?